dendronhq/dendron-site/vault/dendron.guides.tips.md

 ### Pinning Tabs

-You can pin tabs in VSCode by right clicking on a tab and selecting `Pin Tab`.
+You can pin tabs in VS Code by right clicking on a tab and selecting `Pin Tab`.

-The latest VSCode lets you control pin behavior for tabs.
-It's not currently documented as of 2020.09.28 but as of the latest insider build, it has a few different options to control the pinned behavior.
+The latest VS Code lets you control pin behavior for tabs.
+It's not currently documented as of 2020.09.28 but as of the latest Insiders build, it has a few different options to control the pinned behavior.

 - options:
   - normal (default), normal tab size with a pin icon